Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

     - Send and receive shells to and from the target
     - Backdoor the victim

-- Command syntax `/bin/bash -c 'command'`
+- Command syntax `/bin/bash -c 'command'`.
+Note that a code contained in the bash script that is used for exploitation is called **payload**

 - you can alter the script using shell shock.
 For example: